CankayaUniversity/ceng-407-408-2022-2023-Drowsy-Driver-Detection-System/README.md

 ### Installation
 ***
--Main code will be added to this repository.
+- Main code will be added to this repository.
 While downloading, you can download all required library via this code part "pip install -r requirements.txt".
--You firstly need to download requirements.txt to your local from this directory.
+- You firstly need to download requirements.txt to your local from this directory.
--After this process, you can download main code in DrowsyDriverDetectionSystem File and you can open the codes in Visual Studio Enterprise.
+- After this process, you can download main code in DrowsyDriverDetectionSystem File and you can open the codes in Visual Studio Enterprise.
 Push the solution file and debug for working.
--The link you can download code directly will be added this part.
+- The link you can download code directly will be added this part.

 ### ADVISOR
 ***